Geisa Arcanjo

-Geisa Rafaela Arcanjo (born 19 September 1991, in São Roque, São Paulo) is a Brazilian athlete.
+Geisa Rafaela Arcanjo (born 19 September 1991) is a Brazilian athlete.
 She was a finalist at the 2012 Summer Olympics, finishing sixth.
 Her personal best for the event is 19.02 metres.
 She was the 2012 gold medallist at the Ibero-American Championships in Athletics.
 Arcanjo initially won at the 2010 World Junior Championships in Athletics but was disqualified for doping.